storiesjs/stories/packages/core/src/components/spinner/readme.md

 # Spinner

-The Spinner (str-spinner) displays a continuous loader on the user interface, to indicate that a system is processing an entity.
+The Spinner (str-spinner) displays a continuous loader on the user interface.

 <!-- Auto Generated Below -->